Certificate transparency monitoring

 Option 2: Contact domain registrars

-Domain registrars may be able to “suspend” potentially malicious domains.
+Domain registrars may be able to suspend potentially malicious domains.
 If, for example, you notice that a malicious domain was registered through GoDaddy, contact GoDaddy’s support team to see if they can help you.
-The same goes for other registrars.
+Do the same for other registrars.

 Option 3: Improvise